 Dead Space 3 has the vocabulary of a caveman’s poetry.
 Dead Space 1 and 2, comparatively, were the combined works of Shakespeare.

 This isn’t the only problem, of course, but it is the biggest one.
 The level design in Dead Space 3, while still attractive, is dull, especially near the end of the game.
 The game’s spaces feel rushed, lacking the sense of detail and design that made Dead Space 2 so good.
 The levels are robbed of verticality, with the game spaces — and new enemies — establishing frequently repetitive encounters.
 Rather than change things up, the game feels repetitive.
 The save system is replaced with poor checkpointing.
 Regenerating enemies become so common that they become annoying rather than scary.

 Co-op?
 Sure.
 Ice planets?
 Why not?
 Microtransactions?
 Probably didn’t pay for the cost it took to implement them, but thankfully, they’re buried in the menus.
-If Visceral wants to make another Dead Space game — and that cliffhanger at the end of the both the campaign and its DLC makes it seem like they do — then Dead Space needs to go back to speaking the dialect we know and love it for.
+If EA wants to make another Dead Space game — and that cliffhanger at the end of the both the campaign and its DLC leaves the door open for one — then Dead Space needs to go back to speaking the dialect we know and love it for.

 The crafting system doesn’t have to be a problem.
 Imagine a resource system that empowered you to craft individual improvements for your guns that fine-tune them to your play style.
 The game already features a similar system with the power nodes, so modifying weapons isn’t without precedent.
 Expanding that system to add more detail without reducing the decisions made during the actual gameplay would improve Dead Space, rather than subvert it the way the current crafting system does.